 Meanwhile, there’s no point in taking antibiotics for glandular fever, because antibiotics only kill bacterial infections, not viral infections.
 But if you develop a secondary bacterial infection such as a bacterial throat infection or pneumonia – which can happen in some glandular fever cases – you may be prescribed antibiotics.

 Are there any complications?

 If you’re affected by glandular fever, it’s not very likely that you’ll experience any complications.
-But a small number of people will have other problems after having glandular fever, such as the following:?Injured spleen: The spleen sits under the ribs on the left side of the abdomen, and is thought to become swollen in about half of cases of glandular fever.
+But a small number of people will have other problems after having glandular fever, such as an injured spleen.
+The spleen sits under the ribs on the left side of the abdomen, and is thought to become swollen in about half of cases of glandular fever.
 If the spleen is swollen and subsequently becomes damaged, it can rupture – which is very serious and potentially life threatening, as it can cause internal bleeding.
 This is why people with glandular fever are advised not to engage in any activities where they may fall or otherwise injure their spleen.
-According to the NHS, start gradually becoming active again when you feel your energy coming back, but be careful not to do too much, and avoid anything that makes you feel tired again.

-According to the NHS, more than one in every 10 people with glandular fever will experience prolonged fatigue lasting six months or more following the initial infection.
+Around one in every 10 people with glandular fever is thought to experience prolonged fatigue lasting six months or more following the initial infection (iii).
 Some believe this prolonged fatigue may be a form of chronic fatigue syndrome.

-Fewer than one in every 100 cases of glandular fever leads to a condition that affects the nervous system, such as Guillain-Barré syndrome, viral meningitis, encephalitis and Bell’s palsy.
-According to the NHS, four out of five people affected make a full recovery with treatment.
+Around one in every 100 cases of glandular fever is thought to lead to a condition that affects the nervous system, such as Guillain-Barré syndrome, viral meningitis, encephalitis and Bell’s palsy (iii).
+Four out of five people affected are expected to make a full recovery with treatment (iii).